leoarnold/puppet-cups/README.md

 ##### Attributes

-* `name`: *mandatory* - CUPS queue names are case insensitive and may contain any printable character except SPACE, TAB, "/", or "#".
+* `name`: (mandatory) Queue names may contain any printable character except SPACES, TABS, (BACK)SLASHES, QUOTES, COMMAS or "#".
+  We recommend to use only ASCII characters as the node's shell might not support Unicode.

 * `ensure`: *mandatory* - Specifies whether this queue should be a `class`, a `printer` or `absent`.